cycript/FTPM_POC/README.md

 - We just flashed stock firmware for our BIOS with UUID/Serial numbers that we put in manually

 - Why is a ch341 needed?
 Because a normal BIOS flash/update will not overwrite all sections (which is why you normally maintain serials after bios updates), while here our goal is to destory all data.

+- This has been used since 2022 and there have been no issues regarding its functionality.